World Oceans Day: let’s prevent paper pollution in the ocean together

 World Oceans Day

 On Wednesday, June 5th, we celebrated World Environment Day.
 This is the day we remind ourselves about the damage we cause to our planet.
-It’s also meant to help us finally realize that it is critical to change our behaviour.
+It’s also meant to help us finally realize that it is critical to change our behavior.

+While ocean pollution discussions often focus on other sources, such as plastic waste, it would be a serious misconception to overlook the impact of paper waste on the marine ecosystem.
 Choosing to waste less paper by going digital ties in very well with this narrative.

 We’ll cover all these points in this blog post, but in relation to another important day – World Oceans Day.
 It’s celebrated on June 8th and is a great push to the fact that together, we can protect and restore our oceans.